-\textbf{Malicious Package Characteristics.} For each of the \todo{502} previously unknown malicious package versions, we manually look into their malicious behavior to understand~their~characteristics.
-On the one hand, we determine their triggering~scenarios, and report the result in Table~\ref{table:trigger_type}.
-We can observe that \todo{177 (57.8\%)} of the malicious PyPI package versions and \todo{189 (96.4\%)} of the malicious NPM package versions trigger their malicious behavior at install-time.
+\textbf{Malicious Package Characteristics.} For each of the 683 PyPI and 799 NPM malicious package versions which are previously unknown, we manually look into their malicious behavior to understand~their~characteristics.
+On the one hand, we determine their triggering~scenarios, and report the result \tosemrevision{in Figure~\ref{fig:trigger_type}}.
+We can observe that 477 (69.8\%) of the malicious PyPI package versions and 758 (94.9\%) of the malicious NPM package versions trigger their malicious behavior at install-time.
 This is reasonable because install-time execution can achieve the highest probability of successfully carrying out attacks.
-Moreover, a small number of malicious package versions opt to trigger malicious~behavior at import-time, accounting~for~\todo{103~(33.7\%)} in PyPI and \todo{7 (3.6\%)} in NPM.
-Noticeably, none of the malicious NPM package versions and only \todo{26 (\todo{8.5\%})} malicious PyPI package versions adopt run-time triggering.
+Moreover, a small number of malicious PyPI package versions opt to trigger malicious~behavior other than install-time, accounting~for~\new{161~(23.6\%)} at import-time and 45 (6.6\%) at run-time.
+Noticeably, there are only \new{17 (2.1\%)} of the malicious NPM package versions that adopt import-time triggering, and \new{24 (\new{3.0\%})} malicious NPM package versions adopt run-time triggering.

-On the other hand, we explore the intentions of malicious package versions by executing them in a sandbox, and present the result in Table~\ref{table:malware_category}.
-Generally, the malicious intentions~include stealing (e.g., personal data or credentials), proof~of~concept (which is harmless but to demonstrate something malicious can be done), backdoor (i.e., enabling remote-controlled operations for an attack to exploit an infected machine), implanting appearingly benign payload (e.g., the benign payload might change to be malicious via morphing Trojan), sabotaging (e.g., shutting down firewalls), and ransomware.
-Besides, we fail to execute the payload for \todo{76} of the malicious package versions due to non-existent URLs or run-time exceptions, and thus we label their malicious intentions as unknown.
+On the other hand, we explore the intentions of malicious package versions by executing them in a sandbox, and present the result in \tosemrevision{Figure~\ref{fig:malware_category}}.
+Generally, the malicious intentions~include stealing (e.g., personal data or credentials), sabotaging (e.g., shutting down firewalls), proof~of~concept~(which is harmless but to demonstrate something malicious can be done), backdoor (i.e., enabling remote-controlled operations for an attack to exploit an infected machine), implanting appearingly benign payload (e.g., the benign payload might change to be malicious via morphing Trojan), and ransomware.
+Besides, we fail to execute the payload for 142 of the malicious package versions due to non-existent URLs or run-time exceptions, and thus we label their malicious intentions as unknown.